-Implement a function waitTime(Stoplist, Now, Dir, Floor) that returns the waittime before a request can be served.
+Implement a function waitTime(Stoplist, Now, Dir, Floor} that returns the waittime before a request can be served.
 Here Stoplist is the current stoplist, Now is where the lift is currently located, Dir is either up or down depending on which button has been pressed at floor Floor.

 As mentioned above, stopping the lift takes five time units whereas moving the lift by one floor takes one time unit.
-The waittime must be computed with the same rules as for insertion into the stoplist (do NOT duplicate the code!).
+The waittime must be computed with the same rules as for insertion into the stoplist.